nexgen999/gbe_fork/post_build/README.release.md

 When the overlay is enabled and working, you can bypass it and auto-accept invites (lobby or game) from a list of Steam IDs (SteamID64 format).
 The configuration file `auto_accept_invite.txt` allows you to do that, add each SteamID64 on a separate line.

+Also you can auto-accept invites from anyone by leaving the file empty.

 Check the exaxmple file in the `steam_settings` folder

 ---